 You may have thoroughly prepared your speech BUT now that delivering it is close, your confidence flees and doubts run rampant.
 You doubt whether you can make it to the venue.
 Even if you did, you know you wouldn't be able to do anything.
 You're sure you're going to let everybody down.
 If there was a bottle of Wolcott's Instant Pain Annihilator* handy you'd swallow it.

 When we're extremely anxious we tend to either hold our breath or breathe very shallowly off the top of our lungs.
 The result is we prolong and heighten the physical discomfort brought on by acute anxiety.
 Short circuit that now.

 Then breathe in deeply, through your nose, using your diaphragm.
-As you do imagine the breath coming in through the soles of your feet and traveling all the way up your body to the very top of your head.
-At the same time count to four slowly.
-Hold the breath for a moment before releasing, again to the count of four.
+As you do imagine the breath coming in through the soles of your feet and traveling all the way up your body to the very top of your head while slowly counting to four.

 On the out-breath, imagine all the negativity and anxiety draining away from your body.
-Feel it leaving from the top of your head to your toes.
+Feel it leaving from the top of your head down to your toes.